flatiron/blacksmith/README.md

 **/pages/post.json**

-The layout data for an individual post is much simpler than our `index.json`.
+The rendering information for an individual post is much simpler than our `index.json`.
 By creating this file, `blacksmith` will:

 1. Render all Markdown files in `/content/posts` using the partial found at `/partials/post.html`.
 2. Render the partial found at `/partials/sidebar.html` with the metadata for each Markdown file in `/content/posts` and append it to the HTML element with id="content"